kbk5675/Unreal_PuzzlePlatformsGame/PuzzlePlatforms_V3/Readme.md

 <br>
 <br>
 ```
+// MenuInterface.h

 public:
+	// This class does not need to be modified.
+UINTERFACE(MinimalAPI)
+class UMenuInterface : public UInterface
+{
+	GENERATED_BODY()
+};

+/**
+ *
+ */
+class PUZZLEPLATFORMS_API IMenuInterface
+{
+	GENERATED_BODY()

+	// Add interface functions to this class.
+This is the class that will be inherited to implement this interface.
+public:
 	virtual void Host() = 0;
 	virtual void Join(const FString& Address) = 0;
 	virtual void LoadMainMenu() = 0;
+};

 ```
 <br>